tchlux/tchlux.github.io/blog/2022-02_learned-basis-approximator/index.md

 The volume of the initialization space that converges to a global solution grows with increasing number of basis functions.
 Global solutions are difficult to find with a small number of truncated linear basis functions.

+## Theorem

+The curvature of the error function with respect to all pairs of parameters related to the radial symmetry of the data on input.
+The radial symmetry is connected to the orthogonality of input components.
+Axis aligned distribution flattening helps when inputs are already orthogonal.
+Using a separate model to aggregate features that derive from a sampled value function can improve orthogonality of input components.
+Any "prerequisite information" contained in the positional samples at input can be captured with learnable "location" vectors.